Tamagotchi: The Movie: Plot

-The movie starts off with Mametchi finishing his new "Transporter Machine".
-At the same time, Tanpopo goes off to deliver a forgotten item to her mother.
-Tanpopo and Mametchi are both about to become older siblings.
-Memetchi and Kuchipatchi arrive at Mametchi's house just in time to see Mametchi try out his invention.
+On Tamagotchi Planet, Mametchi had just finished his latest invention: the "Transporter Machine".
+At the same time, on Earth, a young girl named Tanpopo goes off to deliver a forgotten item to her mother who is having a baby.
+Mametchi's best friends, Memetchi and Kuchipatchi arrive at Mametchi's house just in time to see Mametchi try out his new invention.
 Several events result in the aim of the Forwarding Machine to go off course, and Tanpopo is brought to Tamagotchi Planet.

-The next day, Tanpopo goes to school to learn with the Tamagotchi children.
-During science class, an explosion kisses the room into smoke and darkness.
+The next day, Tanpopo goes to school to learn with Mametchi, Memetchi, Kuchipatchi, and the Tamagotchi children.
+During science class, an explosion engulfs the room into smoke and darkness.
 Almost everyone is fine, but Mametchi crouches on the floor in fear.
-Later, Mametchi explains that he has been afraid of the dark ever since he got trapped in a hole one time.
+Later at a restaurant, Mametchi explains that he has been afraid of the dark ever since he got trapped in a hole when he was a young child.
 He fears he will be an embarrassment to his little sibling.
-Mametchi built the Transporter Machine to bring himself his own private sun to give him light.
+Mametchi built the Transporter Machine to bring himself his own private sun to give him a light that won't go out.
 Mametchi vows to begin experiments to make a little sun for himself.

 One day, Mametchi and Tanpopo stay home.
-Papamametchi gives Tanpopo a key that will take her back to the time when she was forwarded to Tamagotchi Planet.
-After several more events, the egg bounds out the window, rolls down the street, and eventually falls into a bundle of balloons that end up caught on the top of One Tower.
+PapaMametchi gives Tanpopo a key that will take her back to the time when she was forwarded to Tamagotchi Planet.
+After several more events, an egg bounds out of the window, rolls down the street, and eventually falls into a bundle of balloons that end up caught on the top of a high tower.
 Soon all of Tamagotchi Planet is watching Mametchi try to save the egg.
-Mametchi, Tanpopo, and Memetchi are all trying to save Mametchi's younger sibling, and Kuromametchi saves all three of them, using Kuchipatchi as a trampoline.
+Mametchi, Tanpopo, and Memetchi are all trying to save Mametchi's younger sibling, and KuroMametchi saves all three of them, using Kuchipatchi as a trampoline.

-Soon, the egg hatches into Mametchi's sister, Chamametchi.
-A montage of events follow, as Chamametchi grows to kindergarten age, while Mametchi finally succeeds in creating "Mamesunnitchi", a little sun that will follow Mametchi everywhere and always provide him with light.
+Soon, the egg hatches into Mametchi's sister, ChaMametchi.
+A montage of events follow, as ChaMametchi grows to kindergarten age, while Mametchi finally succeeds in creating "MameSunnytchi", a little sun that will follow Mametchi everywhere and always provide him with light.
 The real Tamagotchi Planet sun, Sunnitchi, witnesses this.
 Soon after, the rocket for Tanpopo is complete.
 Mametchi says he wants Tanpopo to stay for the birthday celebrations for the King, and both Tanpopo and Mametchi's parents agree.